open-telemetry/opentelemetry-collector-contrib/exporter/honeycombmarkerexporter/README.md

 * `api_key` (Required): This is the API key for your Honeycomb account.
 * `api_url` (Required): This sets the hostname to send marker data to.
-* `markers` (Required): This specifies the exact configuration to create an event marker.
+* `markers` (Required): This is a list of configurations to create an event marker.
   * `type` (Required): Specifies the marker type.
   * `message_key`: This attribute will be used as the message.
+It describes the event marker.
 If necessary the value will be converted to a string.
   * `url_key`: This attribute will be used as the url.
+It can be accessed through the event marker in Honeycomb.
 If necessary the value will be converted to a string.
   * `rules` (Required): This is a list of OTTL rules that determine when to create an event marker.
     * `log_conditions` (Required): A list of ottllog conditions that determine a match
   Example: